Joao4569/farm_fresh/README.md

 - Throughout the process of creating the shopping cart, the buttons for quantity adjustment of a product and the links for updating and removing items from the shopping cart, I extensively tested for the expected functionality and found all buttons, links and pricing functioned as I had envisioned.

 - After creating the success toast, I manually added a product to the cart and tested its operation.
 It worked as expected.
- - Once the logic for different toasts allocated to different levels was in place, I also tested its functiionality by creating various toast allocations using my views in order to test its operation.
+ - Once the logic for different toasts allocated to different levels was in place, I also tested its functionality by creating various toast allocations using my views in order to test its operation.
 All worked successfully.

 - While checking the checkout flow by adding items to the cart, processing a test checkout payment, checking that the form is submitted and testing that the checkout_success page was working as expected, I found that the costs for the order did not appear in the order on the admin site, I suspected that the signals were not working as intended.
 The bug and it's fix is recorded as bug no. 5 in the [Bugs found section](#bugs-found).

 - I did a test log in and logout and found that the standard Allauth templates did not function well and started with their customisation thereafter.

 - Once all the Allauth templates were customised, I then proceeded to test login, logout and registration by creating a new user.
 At the same time I also tested that the confirmation emails were functioning.
 I had to temporary block out the signal for the model function of the UserProfile model in order to log in with the superuser as it was created prior to the signal, this was to avoid it giving an error and to avoid having to create a new superuser.
-All tests were successfull.
+All tests were successful.

 - Once the functionality was in place for users to update their profile with new information, I tested it for the expected functionality and found it all to be in order.

 - Once all the functionality was in place to test the order history and if user information is saved, if so selected by the user, I then proceeded to place an order as a authenticated user, process a test payment with test information to update the test users information.
-All functioned as expected and the order history is diplayed and the users information was updated and stored.
+All functioned as expected and the order history is displayed and the users information was updated and stored.

  - I also tested the order history link by clicking on the order number on the profile pages order history section and was redirected to the information of the specific order.

-- Once everything was in place for the users information to be pre-filled on an order if they have the neccessary information saved, I then proceeded to test this by creating a new order and checking that the users info was in place as expected.
+- Once everything was in place for the users information to be pre-filled on an order if they have the necessary information saved, I then proceeded to test this by creating a new order and checking that the users info was in place as expected.
 All was in order.

-- After adding the functionality to the webhook handler of the checkout app, to handle the form submision if for some reason the checkout view fails, I adjusted the Javascipt not to submit the form and tested if the webhook handler performed as expected.
+- After adding the functionality to the webhook handler of the checkout app, to handle the form submission if for some reason the checkout view fails, I adjusted the JavaScript not to submit the form and tested if the webhook handler performed as expected.
 I found all to be in order and functioning as intended.
 The users order history also updated and got saved to the users profile.

 - After initially creating the add product form and view, I tested its operation buy adding the url, going to the page and testing all fields.
 All tested well and as expected.